lwb923/SOAT/README.md

 ## NOTES:
-* We show the average class prediction accuracy of all words in the training steps.
+* We show the average class prediction accuracy of all unlabeled words in the training steps.
 * We use and record the perplexities in each step of training to measure the convergence of model.
 * In order to combine more flexibly with the model based on neural network, we keep the topic assignment of all words, so it will spend a bit more time in training.
 For this demo, it takes about several minutes.
 * The topic assignments for words of each document can be obtained by the following steps: